 How do we teach a new skill?

-The teaching of a new skill can be achieved by various methods:
+The teaching of a new skill can be achieved through various methods:

 The Learning Phases

-There are three stages to learning a new skill and these are:
+There are three stages of learning a new skill and these are:

 The leaning of physical skills requires the relevant movements to be assembled, component by component, using feedback to shape and polish them into a smooth action.
 Rehearsal of the skill must be done regularly and correctly.